xe0896/obsidian/src/react/15 - reducers.md

 To reduce this complexity we can keep our logic into one easy access place, we can move this state logic into a single function that is outside of the component called a "reducer".

-As the logic of `useState` is pretty simple, we should try to migrate to `useSTate` to `useReducer` to make it easier to understand, there are some steps for this:
+As the logic of `useState` is pretty simple, we should try to migrate from `useState` to `useReducer` to make it easier to understand, there are some steps for this:
 - Replace all instances of setting state to dispatching actions instead
 - Create a reducer function
 - Call reducer function from our component